 This particular morning, I found many new feather shaft casings on the DB, which told me that the hens' new feathers were emerging, which is painful for chickens and they should not be handled if at all possible.
 The removal of the waxy casings isn't painful but the emerging, vein-filled feather shafts are.

-abnormal droppings seen.
+Another very important benefit of having droppings boards is that problem droppings are quickly detected.
+The morning prior to this installment, there were no abnormal droppings seen.
 Since I know the usual roost positions of my chickens, I knew exactly which hen had this advanced stage of coccidiosis.